jmbarber19/detrollify-userscript/README.md

 # What is This?
-A Firefox extension to translate the translatable troll Pesterchum "quirks" from Homestuck.
+A userscript to translate the translatable troll Pesterchum "quirks" from Homestuck.

 # How to Use
 After installation, Detrollify should work automatically, cleaning up troll quirks where it can.